hwang2006/Generative-AI-with-LLMs-Practices-on-Perlmutter/README.md

 perlmutter:login15>$ cd $SCRATCH
 perlmutter:login15>$ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```
 2. Install Miniconda.
 By default conda will be installed in your home directory, which has a limited disk space.
 Please refer to [File System Overview](https://docs.nersc.gov/filesystems/) for more details of NERSC storage systems .
-You will install it on the /global/common/software/&lt;myproject&gt; directory and then create a conda virtual environment on your own scratch directory.
+You will install it on your scratch directory (/pscratch/sd/s/elvis) and then create a conda virtual environment there.
 ```
 perlmutter:login15>$ chmod 755 Miniconda3-latest-Linux-x86_64.sh
 perlmutter:login15>$ ./Miniconda3-latest-Linux-x86_64.sh